If you are sick, you must stay home. Please follow the current CDC guidance for symptoms of COVID-19, and assess your health before coming to campus.

 Practice Good Hygiene

-If you are in a private setting and do not have on your cloth face covering, remember to always cover your mouth and nose with a tissue or use the inside of your elbow when you cough or sneeze.
+Remember to always cover your mouth and nose with a tissue or use the inside of your elbow when you cough or sneeze.
 Throw used tissues in the trash.
-Immediately wash your hands with soap and water for at least 20 seconds.
-If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.
+Immediately wash your hands with soap and water for at least 20 seconds or use hand sanitizer following coughing or sneezing.